-- Add walnuts, maple syrup and a pinch of salt in a flat pan and roast over medium-high heat.
-Stir frequently until syrup is caramelised and walnuts have gained a golden colour.
-Approximately will take about 2-3 minutes.
+- Add walnuts, maple syrup and a pinch of salt in a small fry pan and fry over medium-high heat.
+Stir frequently for about 2-3 minutes or until syrup is caramelised and walnuts have gained a golden colour.

-- On a large plate, scatter ¾ of rocket leaves, then place strawberries and sliced radishes on top.
+- On a large plate, scatter ¾ of arugula (rocket leaves), then place strawberries and sliced radishes on top.

 - Drain bocconcini from brine and scatter between strawberries and radish slices.

-- Add the remaining rocket leaves and maple glazed walnuts.
+- Add the remaining arugula (rocket leaves) and maple glazed walnuts.

 - To serve, drizzle olive oil and aged balsamic vinegar across the salad.